nagualcode/MyChromeOSBootStrap/README.md

 # MyChromeOSBootStrap
 ChromeOS can be a great dev machine.
-And this is my initial bootstrap to start developing: Install chromebrew package manager, install my fave tools...
+And this is my initial bootstrap to start developing in it.

+Install chromebrew package manager, VSCode Server, Rclone and some other essential tools.

 ## Instructions: